jackmaden/philosophybreak/src/pages/articles/mind-chat-philip-goff-keith-frankish-why-we-are-conscious/index.md

 ## Philip, why do you think Keith’s illusionism is the wrong way to think about consciousness?

 <b>Philip:</b> Nothing is more evident than the reality of one’s own feelings and experiences.
 If I’m in pain, the reality of that feeling of pain is just totally undeniable.
-And by attending to my experiences, I understand something of their nature: I grasp the character of the colors, sounds, smells and tastes that populate by waking experience.
+And by attending to my experiences, I understand something of their nature: I grasp the character of the colors, sounds, smells and tastes that populate my waking experience.
 I can’t think of a more solid foundation upon which to build our theory of reality!

 ## Keith, why do you think Philip’s panpsychism is the wrong way to think about consciousness?